64th National Film Awards

-The 64th National Film Awards was an award ceremony during which the Directorate of Film Festivals presents its annual National Film Awards to honour the best films of 2016 in the Indian cinema.
-The awards were announced on 7 April 2017, and the ceremony was held on 3 May 2017.
+The 64th National Film Awards was an award ceremony during which the Directorate of Film Festivals presented its annual National Film Awards to honour the best films of 2016 in Indian cinema.
+The awards were announced on 7 April 2017, and the award ceremony was held on 3 May 2017.

 Selection process

 The Directorate of Film Festivals invited online entries for the first time on 16 January 2017 and the acceptable last date for entries was until 21 January 2017.
-Feature and Non-Feature Films certified by Central Board of Film Certification between 1 January 2016, and 31 December 2016, were eligible for the film award categories.
+Feature and Non-Feature Films certified by the Central Board of Film Certification between 1 January 2016 and 31 December 2016 were eligible for the film award categories.
 Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals between 1 January 2016, and 31 December 2016, were eligible for the best writing on cinema section.
 Entries of dubbed, revised or copied versions of a film or translation, abridgements, edited or annotated works and reprints were ineligible for the awards.

 For the Feature and Non-Feature Films sections, films in any Indian language, shot on 16 mm, 35 mm, a wider film gauge or a digital format, and released in cinemas, on video or digital formats for home viewing were eligible.
 Films were required to be certified as a feature film, a featurette or a Documentary/Newsreel/Non-Fiction by the Central Board of Film Certification.